 My advice is to do the following before adjusting an EQ:

-- Disable any special audio modes like bass boost or “musical enhancement.”
-Turn the bass boost, if present, to “flat” or off.
+- Disable any special audio modes like bass boost or “enhancement” settings.
+Set them to “flat”, zero, or off as needed.

 - Set the equalizer band adjustments all to flat.
 That is, to 0dB level, in the middle of the equalizer display (or to 0dB if it uses a number style control).